objetos/q_p5fx/visit_quadrille/_index.md

 }
 ```

-This approach, while widely understood, requires careful indexing of `row` and `col`, which can sometimes lead to errors (gpt improve this without using parenthesis: particularly in index limits).
+This approach, while widely understood, requires precise indexing of `row` and `col`, which can sometimes lead to errors, particularly in setting index limits.

 ## Iteration Using `for...of` with Cell Objects